 Restorative coatings are designed to save you time and money and make your roof last longer.
 And, with a variety of different coatings available, we are able to select an even better long-term solution for your specific type of metal roof.
 However, applying even the highest quality product on the wrong roof can be disastrous, because not all roofs can be coated.

-Before deciding whether to replace or re-coat your metal roof, it is crucial to answer a few questions.
+Before deciding whether to replace or re-coat your residential metal roof, it is crucial to answer a few questions.

 The Basic Roof Specs